Russel88/DAtest/README.md

 After a method has been chosen, you can run a power analysis.
-This can also be run to distinguish between methods appearing to be equally good in . spikes the data with different effects sizes and along with AUC and FPR it estimates with Empircal Power (aka Spike.detect.rate aka sensitivity) and the False Discovery Rate (FDR).
+This can also be run to distinguish between methods appearing to be equally good in `testDA`. `powerDA` spikes the data with different effects sizes and along with AUC and FPR it estimates with Empircal Power (aka Spike.detect.rate aka sensitivity) and the False Discovery Rate (FDR).
 The Empirical Power gives you an estimate of the proportion of true effects at a given effect size you are likely to discover (after p-value adjustment).
 The FDR tells you what proportion of the detected features are likely false positives (after p-value adjustment).

-Only one test can be run at a time, here MetagenomeSeq Feature model is run (see details in for test abbreviations):
+Only one test can be run at a time, here MetagenomeSeq Feature model is run (see details in `testDA` for test abbreviations):

     po.msf <- powerDA(data, predictor, test = "msf")
     plot(po.msf)